Japanese people in Singapore: Leisure

 As with Japanese in other countries, golf is a popular leisure activity among Japanese businesspeople in Singapore.
 As the Japanese community in Singapore grew in the 1970s, they applied political pressure to promote the upgrading of existing golf courses and development of new ones.
 Though other expatriates, as well as members of the local upper-middle-class, also spoke out in support of the improvement of golfing facilities in Singapore, generally the Japanese were described as making the most forceful demands.

 Japanese membership in golf associations grew so quickly that many established quotas on the number of foreign members with the express purpose of preventing their "inundation" with Japanese expatriate and tourists and also established a two-track pricing system, with higher prices for foreigners than locals.
-Due to the expense of playing golf in Singapore, lower-level Japanese personnel tend to head across the border into Johor Bahru, Malaysia, in search of cheaper green fees.
+Due to the expense of playing golf in Singapore, lower-level Japanese personnel tend to head to neighbouring countries in search of cheaper green fees.

-Other popular leisure pursuits include tennis, swimming, Mandarin and English language training and cooking classes.
+Other popular leisure pursuits include tennis, football, swimming, Mandarin and English language training as well as cooking classes.